PC application information

 Change of practising status

-If you held a Practising Certificate in the previous practice year, and do not intend to practise for some or all of the current practice year, including the following situations, you should notify the Law Society in writing with the relevant details before 1 February:
+If you held a Practising Certificate in the previous practice year and do not intend to practise for some or all of the current practice year, you should notify the Law Society in writing with the relevant details before 1 February.
+This includes the following situations:

-you will not be practising in the current practice year for any reason, including unemployment, career break, change of career, emigration, sick leave or maternity leave; or
+- You will not be practising in the current practice year for any reason, including unemployment, career break, change of career, emigration, sick leave or maternity leave.

 You should provide the Law Society with a current correspondence address and email address to allow the Law Society to communicate with you if you are not practising.
 If there is any change in your practising status during the year, you should immediately notify the Law Society in writing with the relevant information to ensure that your practising status is up to date.